pfgithub/threadclient/README.md

 -   [x] catch errors in more places
 -   [x] fix load more buttons that are threaded or something like `post |> comment |> load 2 more` those 2 should appear under comment
 -   [x] fix comments on mobile (they used to go edge to edge, now they don't for some reason)
+-   [ ] delete hidden video.js players rather than pausing them
+-   [ ] get rid of "hide" and "show" in hsc and instead always delete/recreate elements maybe
 -   [ ] decrease indent width on mobile and make the permalink button more prominent or something for when things get too deep
 -   [ ] update `@typescript-eslint/restrict-plus-operands` to add an option to allow string + number as long as string is on the left side
 -   [ ] fix spoilers :: 1: only have one spoiler implementation instead of two.
 2: use a css class rather than .style.opacity.
 3: set the cursor to pointer